gerstrong/Commander-Genius/readme.txt

 Wait a while at the tile screen and the game will cycle through several demos, an added feature not found on the original game.

+- FAQ -
+Q: When I change to opengl-mode, the screen gets white and I can't do anything!
+I have to kill the program.
+   What can I do to restore the normal mode?

+A: You can delete "cgenius.cfg" or change it the way you need it!
+Just put "opengl = 0" and it should normal with your previous settings.
+I'm going to fix that soon!
+The white screen means, that your graphic card doesn't support NPOT Textures, which is required.
+A video card with OpenGL 2.0 or later support should not have that problem anymore.

+Q: Why not to use POT-Textures?
+A: Because it requires more memory to write, and the game would get slower than with software rendering.
+   I'm working on a new method to get it working with POT Textures and faster, but for now I cannot support it.

+Q: Commander Genius is slow?
+Please help!
+A: You can increase the frameskip under settings->video or you can enable automatic frameskip, what is very recommended for any system.
+OpenGL may also help, but you must have a gfx-card that support NPOT-Textures.
+   (OpenGL 2.0 or later).
+Try to lower the resolution, a lower filter, or decrease some stuff in the sound section.
+   Stereo sound requires additional calculations than mono sound.
+There are many things you can do, to speed up the program.

 - BUG! -